philnguyen/soft-contract/README.md

-We evaluate our method on programs written in an untyped functional language representing [Core Racket](#supported-language) and demonstrate its effectiveness against various common programing idioms.
+We evaluate our method on programs written in an untyped functional language representing [Core Racket](#supported-language) and demonstrate its effectiveness against various common programming idioms.
 The benchmarks are collected from different verification techniques on typed and untyped languages, where benchmarks originally written in typed languages are translated to untyped programs with contracts.